Addiction Treatment Programs

 Opioid addiction and overdoses have ravaged the country over the recent past.
-Among more than 72,000 drug overdose deaths, opioids caused 49,000 of them.
-That number has been increasing in recent years, causing an opioid epidemic.
+Almost 75% of overdose deaths in 2020 involved an opioid, causing nearly 69,000 deaths that year alone.
 These deaths can be attributed to both illicit street opioid drugs as well as prescription opioids, including morphine.
 These powerful painkillers may initially be used to alleviate severe pain, but they can quickly lead to a debilitating addiction.

-As if addiction itself was not enough, morphine withdrawal and detox can be an excruciating experience.
+As if addiction itself was not enough, morphine withdrawal and detox can be unpleasant experiences.
 While the decision to stop misusing morphine is a healthy one, the initial phases following morphine misuse are typically difficult to manage.
 Withdrawal symptoms are uncomfortable and can even be dangerous, which is why it is recommended to enter a specialized facility to safely and effectively detox.

 Addiction to morphine can develop quickly, and withdrawal symptoms can manifest after a person stops taking morphine.
 When a person takes high doses of morphine for an extended period of time, withdrawal symptoms can occur because the body requires a certain amount of time to adapt to the lack of morphine.

 The types and severity of symptoms may vary from one person to another.
-Common morphine withdrawal side effects:
+Common morphine withdrawal side effects include:

-Symptoms of morphine withdrawal usually start within three to five hours after the last dose.
+Symptoms of morphine withdrawal usually start within 8 to 12 hours after the last dose.
 As the effects of the drug start to wear off, cravings and other withdrawal symptoms can begin.
-Symptoms are usually at their worst during the first three days, and by the end of the week, they start to weaken.
-After one week, physical withdrawal symptoms usually subside.
-However, cravings for the drug and emotional symptoms such as anxiety can continue for at least a month.
+Symptoms are usually at their worst during the first 48 to 72 hours, and by the end of the week, they start to weaken.
+After 7 to 10 days, physical withdrawal symptoms usually subside.
+However, emotional symptoms such as anxiety and depression, as well as insomnia and concentration problems, can continue for the next few weeks to months.

-It is recommended that a person who experiences a substance use disorder enter a detox center to help handle the effects of withdrawal.
-Going the DIY route to detox is not only extremely difficult, but it is also potentially dangerous.
+It is recommended that a person experiencing a substance use disorder enter a detox center to help handle the effects of withdrawal.
+Detoxing alone is not only extremely difficult, but it is also potentially dangerous.

-Going cold turkey can lead to complications such as seizures.
+Going cold turkey can lead to complications such as dehydration.
 Although it is rare for morphine withdrawal to be fatal, the symptoms are usually uncomfortable.
 This discomfort can make relapse more likely.

 Instead, detoxing under the supervision of a medical treatment team can make morphine withdrawal more manageable.
 Detox facilities provide specific medications to alleviate symptoms of withdrawal and make the process of detox much more tolerable.
-For instance, meds like buprenorphine can move morphine from the opioid receptors in the body, which helps minimize withdrawal symptoms.
+For instance, MAT with buprenorphine helps minimize withdrawal symptoms.